Software Developer vs. Software Engineer

 Definition

-A Software Engineer is one who applies engineering principles to the entire software development process starting from requirements gathering to design, development, testing, and maintenance.
+A software engineer is one who applies engineering principles to the entire software development process, starting from requirement gathering to design, development, testing, and maintenance.

 Roles and Responsibilities